Panoply raises $10M for its cloud data platform – TechCrunch

 Panoply, a platform that makes it easier for businesses to set up a data warehouse and analyze that data with standard SQL queries, today announced that it has raised an additional $10 million in funding from Ibex Investors and C5 Capital.
-This brings the total funding in the San Francisco- and Tel Aviv-based company to $24 million.
+This brings the total funding in the San Francisco and Tel Aviv-based company to $24 million.

 The company, which launched back in 2015, has mostly stuck to its original vision, which was always about democratizing access to data warehousing and the analytics capabilities that go hand-in-hand with that.
-Over the last few years, it also built more code-free data integrations into the platform that make it easier for businesses to pull in data from a wide variety of sources, including the likes of Salesforce, HubSpot, NetSuite, Xero, Quickbooks, Freshworks and others.
-It also integrates with other data warehousing services like Google’s BigQuery and Amazon’s Redshift and all of the major BI and analytics tools.
+Over the last few years, it also built more code-free data integrations into the platform that make it easier for businesses to pull in data from a wide variety of sources, including the likes of Salesforce, HubSpot, NetSuite, Xero, QuickBooks, Freshworks and others.
+It also integrates with other data warehousing services like Google’s BigQuery and Amazon’s Redshift, and all of the major BI and analytics tools.

 The company says it will use the new funding to expand its sales and marketing efforts.